 Prices: Admission is $24 for adults and $13 for those ages 6-18.
 Children 5 and under are free.

-Tours: Belle Meade plantation offers a number of specialty tours.
+Tours: There are a number of specialty tours, including one that focuses on the lives of the enslaved people.
 Specifics can be found on the website.

 We were the guests of Visit Music City.
 All opinions of the historical and equestrian are our own.

 Laura Longwell is an award-winning travel blogger and photographer.
 Since founding Travel Addicts in 2008, she has written hundreds of articles that help over 3 million people a year get the most out of their travel.
 In that time, she has visited nearly 60 countries on 5 continents, often returning to favorite destinations over and over again.
 She has a deep love of history, uncovering unexpected attractions, and trying all the good food a place has to offer.

 In addition to Travel Addicts, Laura runs a site about her hometown of Philadelphia—Guide to Philly—which chronicles unique things to do and places to see around southeastern Pennsylvania.
 Her travel tips and advice appear across the web.